m4v1/celebapi-express/README.md

 At the moment you can only use MySQL as persistence.

-If you want to use to cache system, you need to have Redis installed.
+If you want to use to cache system, you need to have [Redis](https://redis.io/download) installed.

+In production you can use [Sentry.io](https://sentry.io/) to log exceptions.
+Configure related variables in your .env file.

 ## Installation